kalviumcommunity/S62_Moviefy/readme.md

 ### Steps Taken 9

-1. Logged on to netlify and created a new site
+- Logged on to netlify and created a new site
-2. Connected my site to github
+- Connected my site to github
-3. Deployed the site to netlify
+- Deployed the site to netlify

 To see my site [Click here](https://movieefy.netlify.app/)

+## Milestone 11

+### Project Update 10

+I've added a home page and some dummy data to it

+### Steps Taken 10

+- Created a new component for the home page
+- Added dummy data to the home page